The Mermaid Inn, Rye: Architecture and fittings

 The black and white timber-framed and tiled building, with dark oak and carved stone chimney pieces, was constructed in the mid-15th century; the author of Old Sussex Inns identifies 1426 as the date.
 Some of the timber was taken from ships that had been broken up.
 The south-facing elevation, the oldest section apart from the cellars, has a five-window range to the upper storey and attic space above.
 The upper storey is jettied, and the section to the west extends over the entrance to the inner courtyard and former stable area.
 This overhang is supported on wooden columns with brackets and cross-beams.
 The north-facing section, beyond courtyard, is also timber-framed but with brick facing and infilling.
 It rises to two storeys with two windows on each and a dormer above.
 This, and the east and west ranges, are 16th- and 18th-century.
 The tiled roof has one gable end.

 The chimney is made of Caen stone and embellished with decorations.
 The secret passages that existed in the inn have now been converted into fireplaces.
 The Giant's Fireplace Bar features an inglenook fireplace which is supported by a beam that traverses the room.
 Other low panelled rooms, contain large Tudor fireplaces and dog grates (a freestanding basket grate intended to hold wood for the fireplace).
 Monogram, names and dates are carved on the stone fireplaces, including "1643", "1646", and "Loffelholtz".
 Some of the chairs are elaborately carved and were made from ships' timbers.

 There are 31 rooms, each of different design, spread over several floors.
 Eight bedrooms have 4-poster beds.
 The bathrooms are fitted with modern amenities.
 The ceiling has thick and dark teak wood beams while the windows are made of lead frames.
 Diamond-paned windows are situated at the back.
-The floors creak.